Generic source#

 One can configure a generic source to produce particles with energies according to a given histogram.
 Histograms are defined in the same way as numpy, using bin edges and histogram values.

-Several spectra are provided through the get_rad_beta_spectrum function.
-This data comes from [doseinfo-radar] ([direct link to the excel file]).
+Several spectra are provided through the get_spectrum function.
+You can use icrp107 data, or radar data.
+Radar data comes from [doseinfo-radar] ([direct link to the excel file]).

 The source can be configured like this: